-- 1. We determined that, as of July 1, 2022, our employee population consisted of approximately 9,500 active employees working at UGI Corporation and each of its subsidiaries, both domestically and internationally. - 2.
-With respect to the annual total compensation of the "median employee," we identified and calculated the elements of such employee's compensation for Fiscal 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K using Target Total Cash Compensation (base salary equivalent and overtime, plus incentive compensation and commissions) as our consistently applied compensation measure. - 3.
-For purposes of our non-U.S.-based employees, we converted the gross salary amounts from the local currency into U.S. dollar amounts using an exchange rate as of July 1, 2022.
+- 1. Because there were no significant changes to our workforce or employee compensation arrangements in Fiscal 2023, the median employee that we used for purposes of calculating CEO pay ratio for Fiscal 2023 is the same median employee that we identified for disclosure in Fiscal 2022. - 2.
+With respect to the annual total compensation of the "median employee," we identified and calculated the elements of such employee's compensation for Fiscal 2023 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K using Target Total Cash Compensation (base salary equivalent and overtime, plus incentive compensation and commissions) as our consistently applied compensation measure. - 3.
+With respect to the annual total compensation of our CEO, we used the amount reported in the "Total column (column (j))" of our Fiscal 2023 Summary Compensation Table included in this Proxy Statement.